 After our work on the Tergooi Ambulance Station in Hilversum, we won a similar contract for the Amsterdam University Medical Centre’s AMC location.
-The hospital wants to create a building that can accommodate as many as 20 ambulances from Ambulance Amsterdam and that also offers a comfortable workplace for the first responders providing critical assistance 24 hours a day, 365 days a year.
+The hospital has realised a building that can accommodate as many as 20 ambulances from Ambulance Amsterdam and that also offers a comfortable workplace for the first responders providing critical assistance 24 hours a day, 365 days a year.

-The designated location is a narrow strip on the southwest side of the hospital, located on the main access road to the hospital, the Meijbergdreef.
-Currently, the area looks rather messy and unstructured, partly due to the presence of the large, amorphous power plant that will located next to the new ambulance station.
+The station is situated on the southwest side of the hospital, located on the main access road to the hospital, the Meijbergdreef.
+The area looked rather messy and unstructured, partly due to the presence of the large, amorphous power plant that is located next to the new ambulance station.
 At the same time, this creates an excellent opportunity for the new building to be more than a highly efficient ambulance station: it will also provide a new front for the power plant and enrich the Meijbergdreef with a new face.

 A narrow strip separates the elongated two-storey ambulance station from the power plant.
 This area serves as a service strip for power plant maintenance and ambulance station supplies.
 The first floor offers one uninterrupted space for 20 ambulances, including a washing area.
 Additionally, the first floor houses the facility rooms, a bicycle storage area, and, of course, the stairs to the upper floor.